Inclement Weather Information

 When would I get the call that school is canceled or delayed?

-In an effort to notify parents as soon as possible so arrangements can be made, a decision to cancel school is normally made prior to 5:30 a.m.; however, sometimes it is difficult to cancel school if conditions do not exist prior to 5:30 a.m.
+In an effort to notify parents as early as possible so arrangements can be made, a decision to cancel school is normally made prior to 5:30 a.m.; however, sometimes it is difficult to cancel school if conditions do not exist prior to 5:30 a.m.
 For this reason, staff uses weather radar to determine if deteriorating weather conditions are on the way.
-In the event that weather conditions are deteriorating the night prior to a school day, a decision will be made as early as possible.
+In the event that weather conditions are deteriorating the night before a school day, a decision will be made as early as possible.

 How can I find out if school will be canceled or delayed?